 METHOD TWO – DECIDE TO RETHINK YOUR BUDGET AND LOWER IT TO WHAT YOU ACTUALLY CAN AFFORD

 - Decide what is absolutely crucial, and what can be taken away.
-Prioritise what’s important for you.
+In step 5 you did some prioritizing – can you go still further?

 - Make presents, spend a little less on everyone, Don’t send cards, borrow an outfit for a party from a friend instead of buying a new one etc…